-57. This measure shall come into effect on 6 February 2018 and remain in effect until 10 February 2021 unless earlier replaced or amended by the Commission.
+- 51. The Commission shall review this CMM annually to ensure that the various provisions are having the intended effect. - 52.
+This measure replaces CMM 2020-01.
+This measure shall come into effect on 16 February 2022 and remain in effect until 15 February 2024 unless earlier replaced or amended by the Commission.

-10 CCMs which had domestic legal constraints under CMM 2014-01 shall provide operational level data as of the date on which those domestic legal constraints were lifted.
+9 CCMs which had domestic legal constraints under CMM 2014-01 shall provide operational level data as of the date on which those domestic legal constraints were lifted.

-11 This paragraph shall not apply to Indonesia, until it changes its national laws so that it can provide such data.
+10 This paragraph shall not apply to Indonesia, until it changes its national laws so that it can provide such data.
 This exception shall expire when such changes take effect but in any event no later than 31 December 2025.
 Indonesia will, upon request, make best effort to cooperate in providing operational level data in case of Commission's stock assessment of those stocks under a data handling agreement to be separately made with the Scientific Provider.